IAEA-NDS/exfor_json/README.md

-                           Nuclear Data Section
-                     International Atomic Energy Agency

-                                2005-2022

-## EXFOR converted to JSON
+# EXFOR in JSON by the EXFOR Parser
 This repository contains all EXFOR entries converted to JSON.
 The latest EXFOR master files are in [exfor_master repository](https://github.com/IAEA-NDS/exfor_master/).
 Note that this is still a working version, and it may change without any notifications.
-Current data is created using v20230315.0 in [exfor_master](https://github.com/IAEA-NDS/exfor_master/).
+Current data is created using v20240611.0 in [exfor_master](https://github.com/IAEA-NDS/exfor_master/releases/tag/Backup-2024-06-11).
+(Automatic update will be implemented soon.)

 ### Download